Making a pollinator garden and attracting pollinators to your plants (both ornamental and vegetable) is incredibly important.

 Without pollinators our world would look very different.
 And NOT in a good way.
 Attracting and supporting them is vital to our existence.

-- Ask your local nursery and food co-ops for organic herb and vegetable seeds and starts.
-The treated seeds and starts we pick up from our local stores and nurseries are often treated with harmful systemic chemicals that are a known contributor to bee decline.
+- Ask your local nursery and food co-ops for organic herbs, ornamental flowers, shrubs, trees and vegetable seeds and starts.
+The seeds and starts we pick up from our local stores and nurseries are often treated with harmful systemic chemicals that are a known contributor to bee decline.

 - Situate your pollinator garden in a sunny area with windbreaks for protection.